eichelberger-c/BSPTree/README.md

 # BSPTree

 This project has code from one of my last graphics projects.
-It devides all geomrty into a scene and builds a BSP (Binary space partitioning) tree.
+It divides all geometry into a scene and builds a BSP (Binary space partitioning) tree.

 In BSPTree.cpp/h there is code for actually building the tree recursively using different splitting planes.